-- (a) Roof design should contribute to the overall design and performance of the development. - (b) Roof design should contribute to the streetscape character of the area. - (c) Attic rooms must have a minimum width of 3m and a minimum floor to ceiling height of 2.4m, for at least two thirds of the floor area (refer to Figure 31). - (d) Alterations and additions in the roof of an existing building should occur within the main roof form.
-Variations of numerical controls will be considered on a merit basis. - (e) Dormer windows and the like are to be less than 50% of the roof elevation (refer to Figure 32). - (f) Attics must be cross ventilated. - (g) Attic spaces must not contain living and dining rooms, and must be attached to a unit on the floor below. - (h) Attic rooms must not overlook adjacent dwellings or their private open spaces. - (i) Pitched Roof Attics are to retain the pitched roof form as the major visual element of the roof and must respond to the context. - (j) Where dormer windows are proposed they must be set down a minimum of 300mm from the main ridge line.
+- (a) Roof design should contribute to the overall design and performance of the development. - (b) Roof design should contribute to the streetscape character of the area. - (c) Attic rooms must have a minimum width of 3m and a minimum floor to ceiling height of 2.4m, for at least two thirds of the floor area (refer to Figure 28).
+Refer to Section 2.3 Height of this Part for further specific controls relating to attic space dimensions. - (d) Alterations and additions in the roof of an existing building should occur within the main roof form.
+Variations of numerical controls will be considered on a merit basis. - (e) Dormer windows and the like are to be less than 50% of the roof elevation. - (f) Attics must be cross ventilated. - (g) Attic spaces must not contain living and dining rooms, and must be attached to a unit on the floor below. - (h) Attic rooms must not overlook adjacent dwellings or their private open spaces. - (i) Pitched Roof Attics are to retain the pitched roof form as the major visual element of the roof and must respond to the context. - (j) Where dormer windows are proposed they must be set down a minimum of 300mm from the main ridge line.

-Figure 31 Minimum attic dimensions
+Figure 28 Minimum attic dimensions